aniketdeshh/aniketdeshh/README.md

 ### I'm currently working on:

 These projects:
-* a math library written in python
+* a math library written in Java
 * a game engine written in Java and LWJGL

 Self-studying: